Devanik21/planto-AI-final-Project/README.md

 For technical issues or questions about implementation, refer to:
 - Streamlit documentation
 - Google Gemini AI documentation
 - Scikit-learn documentation for vector operations

+---

+**Ready to present!** This demo showcases cutting-edge AI techniques in a user-friendly, transparent interface perfect for stakeholder demonstrations.
+- Google Gemini AI documentation
+- Scikit-learn documentation for vector operations